hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use Hashcat only for authorized defensive password auditing, incident response validation, and recovery workflows.
-Hashes, wordlists, and recovered credentials are sensitive security data and must be handled under strict access controls.
+Use Hashcat only for authorized defensive password auditing, incident response validation, or credential recovery workflows.
+Hash files, wordlists, and recovered passwords are sensitive security data and require strict access controls and secure storage.

-Do not run password cracking against systems, accounts, or data without explicit written approval and a documented scope.
-Treat recovered credentials as secrets and rotate or disable them according to policy.
+Run password audits only with explicit written approval and a documented scope.
+Recovered credentials are live secrets — treat them that way and rotate or disable them according to your remediation plan.

 tool-history-origin-and-purpose